 New sports modes, a pulse sensor that continues to provide fairly reliable data at all times, and being the only activity monitor that truly keeps track of your pulse, and the ability to connect to your phone's GPS for more accurate walking and running as well as a map of your route.

-The screen, the aesthetics and the materials used are now better, all of which adds up to a really good final product, which could well give it the title of "best activity monitor" without much trouble.
+The screen, aesthetics and materials used are now better.
+All this adds up to a really good final product, which well 1TP10Could award it the title of "best activity monitor" without much trouble.